How Learning Rate Decay Wastes Your Best Data in Curriculum-Based LLM Pretraining: A Theoretical Demonstration

 In the following, we consider the training dataset $\cD $, which consists of $M$ different data points with varying data qualities.
-Specifically, data point $\vx^{(i)} = (x^{(i)}_1,x^{(i)}_2)$ satisfy that $x^{(i)}_1 = (i-1)d$ and $x^{(i)}_2 \sim \mathrm{Uniform}(-L,L)$, we further set $d = L/M$. $\vx^{(i)}$ provides a signal in the first dimension and introduces noise in the second dimension.
-Next, we consider two sampling strategies for each iteration of SGD: (1) We sample one data point uniformly from $\mathrm{Uniform}(\cD)$; (2) we sample one data point from $\cD$ in an ascending order.
+Specifically, the data point $\vx^{(i)} = (x^{(i)}_1,x^{(i)}_2)$ satisfies that $x^{(i)}_1 = (i-1)d$ and $x^{(i)}_2 \sim \mathrm{Uniform}(-L,L)$, where $d = L/M$.
+Intuitively, $\vx^{(i)}$ provides a signal in the first dimension and introduces noise in the second dimension.
+Next, we consider two sampling strategies for each iteration of SGD: (1) \textbf{Uniform Sampling:} We sample one data point uniformly from $\cD$; (2) \textbf{Ascending Data-Ordering:} we sample one data point from $\cD$ in an ascending order of data quality, measured by the signal magnitude.
 In other word, in $t$-th iteration, $\vx_t = \vx^{(M-t+1)}\in\cD$.
-The visualization of optimization trajectories in a simulation experiment can refer to~\Cref{fig:simulation}.
+See \Cref{fig:simulation} for a visualization of optimization trajectories.

-\paragraph{Uniform Sampling + Learning Rate Schedule.} SGD acts as an exponential averaging of the current parameter and the sampled data point.
-Once we uniformly sample data points with no ordering, then on the x-axis, the parameter would approximately oscillate from $0$ to $(m-1)d$ with a large variance.
+\paragraph{Uniform Sampling + Any Learning Rate Schedule.} In our setup, SGD acts as an exponential averaging of the current parameter and the sampled data point: $\vw_t = \vw_{t-1} - \eta_t (\vw_{t-1} - \vw^*) = (1-\eta_t)\vw_{t-1} + \eta_t \vw^*$.
+If we uniformly sample data points with no ordering, then on the x-axis, the parameter approximately oscillates from $0$ to $(m-1)d$ with a large variance.
 We can prove that given any data schedule $E$ starting with some $\eta_1 \le 1$, the expected loss for uniformly sampling SGD has a lower bound

 This lower bound is derived from the loss on the x-axis.
-When we apply the uniform sampling, SGD cannot get enough signal towards the right direction; instead, the SGD optimizer would approach the mean of $x_1^{(1)},x_1^{(2)},\dots, x_1^{(M)}$ in expectation.
+When we apply the uniform sampling, SGD cannot get enough signal towards the right direction; instead, the SGD optimizer will approach the mean of $\{x_1^{(1)},x_1^{(2)},\dots, x_1^{(M)}\}$ in expectation.